JohnIrvine1433/ThemeMaster/README.md

 NOTA BENE :
 - Themes are pulled from GitHub based on repositories starting with "es-theme"
 - Beware that name duplicates (between different GitHub owner) is currently not managed ; this could lead to unwanted behaviour if you choose to swap between theme collections (e.g. replace a theme with another)
+- Uninstaller allows removal of stock themes which cannot be reinstalled via ArkThemes.

 ## Installation
 Need to be on ArkOS 2021-02-13 (02132021) or newer.